sepse/COVAir-Balkans/README.md

 All datasets can be accessed via this link [Complete Datasets](https://drive.google.com/drive/folders/1jQUcwHCfegaoPiOR3yDSgqbY3zlYsIAx?usp=sharing)

 ## Methodology
 All data processing, exploration and visualization will be conducted using Python notebooks hosted in [Google Colab](https://colab.research.google.com/).
-The material will be shared here and be available as a tool to further explore the topics and learn about air quality, COVID, data science and machine learning.
+The material will be shared here and be available as a tool to further explore the topics and learn about air quality, COVID, data science.

 ## First Results